GoogleCloudPlatform/kubeflow-distribution/README.md

-# Kubeflow Blueprint On Google Cloud
+# Google Cloud distribution of Kubeflow

 Follow the instruction to deploy full fledged Kubeflow on Google Cloud Kubernetes cluster.